February 13, 2026

 Through the canSERV project, Euro-BioImaging Nodes continue to support innovative cancer research across Europe.
 One recently completed user project, carried out at the University Medical Center in Utrecht, part of our Dutch High Field MR Node, has demonstrated for the first time the feasibility of performing Deuterium Metabolic Imaging (DMI) in the human breast.

-The project originated after Dr. Claudius Sebastian Mathy, from the Friedrich-Alexander University Erlangen-Nuremberg, learned about canSERV from prof. Dennis Klomp, Head of the Dutch High Field MR Node, during the ISMRM annual meeting in Singapore in 2024 and submitted a proposal to the programme’s second open call.
+The project originated after Dr. Claudius Sebastian Mathy, from the Friedrich-Alexander University Erlangen-Nuremberg, learned about canSERV from prof. Dennis Klomp, Head of the Dutch High Field Imaging Hub Node, during the ISMRM annual meeting in Singapore in 2024 and submitted a proposal to the programme’s second open call.
 Following approval in November 2024, preparations were completed and the proof-of-concept study was conducted at Utrecht UMC between March and September 2025.

 DMI combines 2H Magnetic Resonance Spectroscopic Imaging (MRSI) with the administration of deuterium-labelled substrates, enabling the direct detection of metabolic processes in vivo.